-You can fold the table to put it away when it is not needed.
+You can fold the table and put it away when it is not needed.

 You can use the removable tray for serving.